 Nicholas Fox Weber, The Bauhaus Group: Six Masters of Modernism, New Haven 2011, pp.341–415.

 Ann Coxon, Briony Fer and Maria Muller-Schareck, Anni Albers, exhibition catalogue, Tate Modern, London 2018.

-Anni Albers (born Annelise Else Frieda Fleischmann; June 12, 1899 – May 9, 1994) was a German-born American textile artist and printmaker credited with blurring the lines between traditional craft and art.
+Anni Albers (born Annelise Elsa Frieda Fleischmann; June 12, 1899 – May 9, 1994) was a German textile artist and printmaker credited with blurring the lines between traditional craft and art.

 Besides surface qualities, such as rough and smooth, dull and shiny, hard and soft, textiles also includes colour, and, as the dominating element, texture, which is the result of the construction of weaves.
 Like any craft it may end in producing useful objects, or it may rise to the level of art.